 Primary Documents Explanation U. S. Passport The Department of State issues this.
 A U.S. passport does not have to be currently valid to be accepted as evidence of U.S. citizenship, as long as it was originally issued without limitation.
+EXCEPTION: For an individual born in Puerto Rico, applying November 1, 2010 or later, an expired U.S. Passport is not accepted as proof of citizenship or identity.
 NOTE: Spouses and children were sometimes included on one passport through 1980 and the citizenship and identity of the included person can be established when one of these passports is presented.
 EXCEPTION: Do not accept any passport as evidence of U.S. citizenship when it was issued with a limitation.
 However, such a passport may be used as proof of identity.
 Certificate of Naturalization (N-550 or N-570) The Department of Homeland Security issues for naturalization.
 Certificate of Citizenship (N-560 or N-561) The Department of Homeland Security issues certificates of citizenship to individuals who derive citizenship through a parent.
 Documentation from a Federally-Recognized Indian Tribe This includes an Indian Tribal enrollment document/card or certificate of degree of Indian blood.
 If the Tribe has an international border, and the membership includes non-U.S. citizens, the Tribal enrollment/membership document is used.
-Social Security Administration (SSA) State Verification Exchange System (SVES) Data Match Information about new applicants WV CHIP is submitted to SSA through the State Verification Exchange System (SVES).
+Social Security Administration (SSA) State Verification Exchange System (SVES) Data Match Information about new applicants for Medicaid and WV CHIP is submitted to SSA through the State Verification Exchange System (SVES).
 A response from SSA that confirms the data submitted by the state is consistent with SSA data, including citizenship or nationality, is considered equivalent to a primary document.
+NOTE: Current Medicaid recipients must document citizenship and identity using other methods outlined in this Section.